gladly/sidekick-examples/README.md

-# Gladly Sidekick Examples
+# GladlApp Examples
-These are examples of different ways you can configure the Gladly Sidekick on the web.
+These are examples of different ways you can configure the Glad App on the web.

-You can view the Sidekick developer documentation [here](https://developer.gladly.com/sidekick/).
+You can view the Glad App developer documentation [here](https://developer.gladly.com/glad-app/).

-To help with exploring the Sidekick functionality a small webserver is included and can be run, for this [Node](https://nodejs.org/) and [NPM](https://www.npmjs.com/) must be installed.
+To help with exploring the Glad App functionality a small webserver is included and can be run, for this [Node](https://nodejs.org/) and [NPM](https://www.npmjs.com/) must be installed.
 To run the webserver do the following.
 ```
 $ npm install